guoshanglin/Smart-Pet-Care/README.md

-# Pet Home Companion
+# Smart Pet Care

-This is the project submission for **Pet Home Companion**.
-If you want to learn about Pet Home Companion, you can go to our website [Pet Home Companion](https://iotcolumbia2019glzz.weebly.com/) or [Github Page](https://github.com/guoshanglin/Smart-Pet-Care).
+This is project **Smart Pet Care**.
+If you want to learn about Smart Pet Care, you can go to our website [Smart Pet Care](https://iotcolumbia2019glzz.weebly.com/) or [Github Page](https://github.com/guoshanglin/Smart-Pet-Care).

 # Files